-Born in the Washington, D.C area and raised in Nashville, Dan Hodges has built a creditable reputation as a music industry professional over the past 25 years.
-After receiving his degree in music business, at Middle Tennessee State University, he immediately began his career as manager of BMG Music Publishing’s catalog and tape room.
-After showing a diligence to “get the job done” and competence in many areas, including his exceptional ability to cast songs for various artists, Dan was ultimately promoted to Professional Manager.
+Born in the Washington, D.C area and raised in Nashville, Dr. Dan Hodges has built a creditable reputation as a music industry professional over the past 30 years.
+Hodges received his undergraduate degree in music business, at Middle Tennessee State University, a Masters of Business Administration from the University of North Alabama, and a Doctor of Business Administration degree in International Business from Liberty University.
+He began his career as manager of BMG Music Publishing’s catalog and tape room.
+After showing an exceptional ability to cast songs for various artists, Dan was ultimately promoted to Professional Manager.
 Having flourished in that position, in 1997 Dan completed a successful five-year stint at BMG.

 Always looking for opportunities that allow him to grow professionally, Dan set out to increase his contacts and experience by accepting a position as Creative Director for legendary Muscle Shoals R&B producer/publisher Rick Hall’s company, Fame Music Publishing.

+After his time at Murrah Music, Dan decided to start his own publishing/consulting firm.
 Dan Hodges Music opened its doors on April 15, 2008.
-Operating from just off the round-a-bout on world famous Music Row, DHM builds music careers and catalogs in conjunction with its clients through the development of their songs and networking of their writers.
+DHM builds music careers and catalogs in conjunction with its clients through the development of their songs and networking of their writers.
 In addition to many cuts since opening DHM, Dan had the opportunity as an A&R consultant for Broken Bow Records from 2009 to 2010 working closely with owner Benny Brown searching for songs for the label’s artists including Jason Aldean and Ash Bowers.
 In late 2009 Dan shopped client The Bicycle Music Company’s artist/writer Josh Kelley for a country record deal.
 As a result, Josh was signed by Universal Music Nashville in November 2009.
 Kelley’s first single, “Georgia Clay” was released Fall 2010 and went to #15.
 After Kelley left Universal in 2014, Dan shopped him to Sugar Hill Records and produced the XM radio top 5 single “Mandolin Rain”.
 Dan also Co-Produced Jason Charles Miller’s debut album for Render Records in 2011, which spawned the charting single “Up To Me”.

 Dan has successfully placed songs on albums generating over 10 million units in sales throughout his career.
 Among those songs are the hits “Where Would You Be” by Martina McBride and “I’m A Survivor” by Reba McEntire, which became the theme song for her hit television show, Reba.
 He was also responsible for pairing artist Rachel Proctor with songwriter Chris Tompkins for cowriting, resulting in Rachel’s hit single and video “Me and Emily.”
 Dan Hodges Music, LLC. enjoyed success with Billy Currington’s ASCAP 2008 Country Song of the Year and 3 week #1 “Good Directions” and songs recorded by Keith Urban, Chris Young, Brad Paisley, Rascal Flatts, Lila McCann, Blaine Larsen, Kenny Rogers, The Isaacs, Carmen Rasmusen, Andy Griggs, Buddy Jewell, Jill King, Little Texas, Dianna Corcoran (Sony, Australia), Jill Johnson (Lionheart Records, Sweden), Swedish Pop artist “The Gentlemen”, Katharine McPhee(American Idol finalist), Pinmonkey and Marie Osmond, as well as two songs on Martina McBride’s “Waking Up Laughing” album which is certified Gold.
 As a result of Dan’s efforts, other songs have been recorded by George Jones, Randy Houser, Buddy Jewell, Clay Walker, Colin Raye, Jeff Bates, Dean Brody, Blake Wise, Lauren Lucas, Tracy Lawrence, Ricky Van Shelton, Doug Stone, John Anderson, South 65, Keith Harling, Chad Brock, Shannon Brown, and Mark Chesnutt.